Congress of the People (1955): 26 June 1955

-The Congress of the People, consisting of around 3,000 people, gathered in Kliptown, part of Soweto (a large Township (South Africa) outside Johannesburg) on 26 June 1955 in a field surrounded by chicken-wire to give it a lawful claim of being a private gathering, so that it was not prevented from assembling by the South African government.
+The Congress of the People, consisting of around 3,000 people, gathered in Kliptown, part of Soweto (a large township outside Johannesburg) on 26 June 1955 in a field surrounded by chicken-wire to give it a lawful claim of being a private gathering, so that it was not prevented from assembling by the South African government.
 The delegates came from all parts of the country, arriving in Johannesburg via car, bus, bicycle, by foot and horseback.
 The majority of the people in the gathering were black South Africans, with hundreds of Indian South Africans, whites and so-called "Coloureds".

 The object of the Congress was to adopt a Freedom Charter representing the aspirations of South Africans of all races.
 The aim was to have a lead speaker present each section of the proposed charter and to open the section to general discussion and debate by the gathering.
 This did not happen due to the intervention by the government, and each section was instead agreed to, but not by general discussion.

 Albert Luthuli, Yusuf Dadoo and Father Trevor Huddleston were all honoured with the ANC's highest honour, Isitwalandwe, but only Huddleston was able to receive his, the other two being subject to banning orders issued by the government.

 The Congress concluded on 27 June, when the gathering was surrounded by the South African Police and broken up.
 They made several arrests, confiscated documents and photographed the delegates.